4 Ways to Celebrate Friendship with Kids

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 2. On Tuesday we had a teddy bear picnic.
-Click here to see a teddy bear picnic we’ve had in the past.
+Click here to see a teddy bear picnic idea you can use.
 I text all the parents to let the kids bring their favorite stuffed animal, and if they forget, I have plenty here for them to borrow, so everyone has a special friend to sit with.

 I changed the menu days around so we would have something easy to eat and easy to transport outside with us for the picnic.
 No need in taking spaghetti or something outside for a picnic.